Fish locomotion

 Fish locomotion is the various types of animal locomotion used by fish, principally by swimming.
-This is achieved in different groups of fish by a variety of mechanisms of propulsion, most often by wave-like lateral flexions of the fish's body and tail in water, and in various specialised fish by motions of the fins.
+This is achieved in different groups of fish by a variety of mechanisms of propulsion, most often by wave-like lateral flexions of the fish's body and tail in the water, and in various specialised fish by motions of the fins.
 The major forms of locomotion in fish are: